magicleap/ml1-spectator-mode/Documentation/MobileLocalization.md

 # Mobile Localization
 ### Co-located Shared Experiences between Magic Leap devices and mobile phones running iOS or Android.

 By using a shared image target, a Magic Leap headset can share virtual content in a co-located experience with any modern smartphone thanks to Unity's ARFoundation and our Network Anchors package.
 A platform-specific scene is built to each device, and by scanning the same image in the same physical location, all devices can share networked coordinates.

-In this scene, the only shared content is a central object that turns from a cube to a sphere when network coordinates have been successfully localized, and a sphere over each device that follows the devices position.
+This package includes an example in which the only shared content is a central object that turns from a cube to a sphere when network coordinates have been successfully localized, and a sphere over each device that follows the devices position.
 <br/>

 ## Image Tracking and Mobile Localization Dependencies